pkp/ojs-user-guide/en/editorial-workflow.md

 ## <a name="pre-review-discussions"></a>Pre-Review Discussions

-If you wish to contact the author, you can use the Add Discussion link to initiate a discussion.
+If you wish to contact the author or other members of the editorial team, you can use the Add Discussion link to initiate a discussion.